drupol/psrcas/docs/pages/usage.rst

 Usage
 =====

-Apereo already provides a demo CAS server without no Proxy authentication mechanism enabled.
+Apereo_ already provides a demo CAS server without no proxy authentication mechanism enabled.

 In order to test the libraries here, I've setup another `CAS server with Proxy authentication enabled`_ this time.